samuelLovett/level-plane-SLAM/README.md

 **Level-Plane-SLAM Pseudocode**
 For those interested in implimenting Level-Plane-SLAM here is the algorithm's high level pseudocode.
 Repeat these steps for each new LIDAR scan so that they can be used for 2D-LIDAR SLAM.

-> Get LIDAR scan
+> Get LIDAR scan \
-> Get IMU measurement
+> Get IMU measurement syncronized with the LIDAR scan \
-> Convert IMU measurement into platform orientation
+> Convert IMU measurement into platform orientation \
-> Transform LIDAR scan into 3D using platform orientation
+> Transform LIDAR scan into 3D using platform orientation \
 > Project into 2D

 ## Citation